 Instead of six Clue weapons, let’s think about six income brackets:

 When we collect data from each of six income groups within each of six age groups, we have “solved” only 36 of 324 possible solutions, so let’s move on to our sample’s geographic composition.

 The continent has more than four dozen countries and we don’t have the time and money for all of them, so for illustrative purposes, let’s choose Denmark, England, France, Germany, Italy, Netherlands, Portugal, Spain, and Turkey as our “rooms.”
-These nine countries will do nicely for starters because they are well-dispersed across Europe and more than half of the continent’s population lives in them.
+Most companies selling products and services in Europe would be satisfied with sampling these nine countries because they are well-dispersed across Europe and more than half of the continent’s population lives in them.

-As London holds only about one-eighth of the population of England, we cannot draw reliable conclusions about the country without including in our sample the attitudes of people from the North East, North West, South East, South West, East Midlands, West Midlands, East, and Yorkshire regions, where seven out of eight English people live – you know, the other 60 million your competitors are ignoring.
+As London holds only about one-eighth of the population of England, we cannot draw reliable conclusions about the country without including in our sample the attitudes of people from the North East, North West, South East, South West, East Midlands, West Midlands, East, and Yorkshire regions, where seven out of eight English people live – you know, the other 60 million English consumers your competitors are ignoring.

 Now we’re getting somewhere

-You will find in almost every instance for every product and service, your research will need to effectively sample different age brackets, income brackets, and geographies.
+You will find in almost every instance, for every product and service, your research will need to effectively sample different age brackets, income brackets, and geographies.
 How well you do that is up to you.

 Those who don’t give enough thought to their study samples are wasting money, and worse than that, opportunity